Heart Health LogoPolicosanol header image

-Policosanol Research - New Studies
+Policosanol Research - Clinical Studies.

 Policosanol Research

-includes well designed clinical trials involving nearly 30,000 patients.
-The research includes:
+clinical trials involving nearly 30,000 patients.

-POLICOSANOL DESCRIPTION and MECHANISMS
+POLICOSANOL RESEARCH DESCRIPTION and MECHANISMS

 Policosanol is a mixture of fatty alcohols derived from the wax of sugarcane .(Saccharum officinarum, L.) These active substances work to lower cholesterol levels by several mechanisms including blocking the formation of cholesterol in the liver.
 The components of policosanol include 1-octacosanol, 1-dotriacontanol, 1-triacontanol, 1- tetracosanol, 1-tetratriacontanol, 1-hexacosanol, 1-heptacosanol and 1-nonacosanol.